isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

-﻿---
+---
 title: Does Ammonia Kill Bed Bugs
 description: But, if you're anything like me, you hate second-guessing when handling householdpests , and I hope you do too.
 Therefore, in this post, Ill be answering this...
 slug: /does-ammonia-kill-bed-bugs/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Bed Bugs
 - Guide
 tags:
 - bed-bugs

-- â€‹â€‹doe
+- "\xE2\u20AC\u2039\xE2\u20AC\u2039doe"
 - ammonia
 layout: post
 ---
 But, if you're anything like me, you hate *second-guessing when handling householdpests*, and I hope you do too.
 Therefore, in this post, Ill be answering this question "Does Ammonia Kill Bed Bugs?
 Yes!
 But how? what about their nymphs/)? " **So, ammonia good for bed bugs?
 YES.
 Ammonia (or Ammonium hydroxide, a compound of nitrogen + hydrogen) kills bed bugs only on contact.

 But, you might need a combination of bed bugs control methods such as heat (done by an exterminator) or bed bug bombs.